Simon Mahon: Biography

 Mahon was educated at St Joseph's Irish Christian Brothers school and at St James' School, Bootle.
 He became a general contractor.
 Mahon was a councillor and later an alderman of Bootle Borough Council and was chairman of the housing committee and Mayor of Bootle from 1962 to 1963.
 He was chairman of Bootle Trades Council and Labour Party.
 Mahon was Member of Parliament for Bootle from 1955 to 1979.
 He served as an opposition whip from 1959 to 1961.
 In 1968, Mahon and his brother, Peter, together with another Catholic Labour MP, Walter Alldritt, threatened to resign the Whip.
 They had taken exception to remarks made by Douglas Houghton, Chairman of the Parliamentary Labour Party, that large families were a form of "social irresponsibility".
-Only a midnight meeting with Prime Minister Harold Wilson and a written statement that Houghton's views were not party policy dissuaded the MPs from carrying out their threat.
+Only a midnight meeting with Prime Minister Harold Wilson and a written statement that Houghton's views were not party policy reportedly dissuaded the MPs from carrying out their threat.
 In 1969, Mahon was created a Papal Knight.
-Upon returning from his investiture Mass to the House of Commons, he was prevented from entering the Chamber by the Sergeant at Arms until he divested himself of his ceremonial sword.
-In 1978, Mahon wrote a letter of protest to Ladbrokes, complaining of their "appalling taste" in opening a book on the successor to Pope Paul VI.